Fenian Rising: Aftermath

+Historian Shin-ichi Takagami has argued that, while the rising was not a serious military threat, the scale of the response on the night of 5–6 March, when many thousands of men turned out despite poor weather, poor organisation and the arrest of much of the leadership, demonstrated that the politicisation of the urban artisan class in Dublin, from which around 60 per cent of Dublin Fenians were drawn, had advanced considerably by 1867.

 Related conflicts

 Image on Fenian Bond showing Erin instructing Civil War veteran to fight for his homeland across the ocean.

 The Fenian Brotherhood, especially a faction of it under William R. Roberts, mobilised up to 1,000 Irish veterans of the American Civil War to launch raids on British army forts, customs posts and other targets in Canada in order to bring pressure on Britain to withdraw from Ireland in 1866 and 1871.
 While the U.S. authorities arrested the men and confiscated their arms afterwards, there is speculation that many in the US government had turned a blind eye to the preparations for the invasion, angered at actions that could be construed as British assistance to the Confederacy during the American Civil War.
 There were five Fenian raids of note.
 While they had some minor successes against Canadian forces, they were militarily and politically unsuccessful.

 Commemorations

 In Ardagh in Limerick there was a reenactment of the attack on Ardagh police barracks and a plaque was unveiled on the 150th anniversary of the rising.
 It was also commemorated in Nenagh.